Video: What is severe asthma?Asthma UK's in-house GP, Dr Andy, explains what severe asthma is, and how it's different to

 - Some people’s inflammation could be caused by chemicals that aren’t blocked or controlled by current medicines and we don’t have the right medicines to control all of the chemicals that cause the inflammation.

 - In some people, asthma symptoms are not caused by high levels of allergy-related cells and chemicals, so the usual medicines to tackle these allergic causes don’t work.
 These people might have 'eosinophilic asthma' where inflammation is triggered by high levels of a particular white blood cell called an eosinophil.

 How is ‘severe’ asthma different from ‘difficult to control’ asthma?

-Around 17 per cent of people with asthma have frequent and sometimes potentially life-threatening asthma attacks but this includes two very different groups:
+Around 17% of people with asthma have frequent and sometimes potentially life-threatening asthma attacks but this includes two very different groups:

 - people with a medical diagnosis of severe asthma (this group makes up approximately five per cent of the total number of people with asthma)